jeffvincent/notes/_posts/2012-01-17-chamath-palihapitiya.md

 competitiveness, very high quality bar that borders on perfection, people who are comfortable tearing down what works (courage), high integrity (long-term thinking), rewarding the culture and set of values"

-* When you see a user spiral downward, it's not a growth problem (although numerically it is a growth problem) - it's a core value and a culture problem.